chobolife/study_english/bread_barbershop/Season_1/09_A_Home_for_Wilk.md

 - Huh?
 Hello?
 - Oh, I hope I'm not interrupting anything.
 - Uh, landlady bread.
 What's the matter?
 I could have sworn I paid rent this month.
-- Well it is related to that.
+- Well, it is related to that.
 Things are getting expensive these days, young man.
 The price of real estate just goes up, you know.
 That's why your rent has to go up again.
 - What?
 That's not fun when my salary stays the same.
 How much is the rent going up?
 - Not very much at all.
 Just a thousand dollars.
 - What?
 A thousand who?
 - You should be grateful I'm not doubling it like other landlords.
 - But then I'm afraid that's just too much money for me to pay you.
 - My word.
-How do you expect me to keep up in today's economy?
+How do you expect me to keep up with today's economy?
 Get it together.
 - But I...
 I can't afford to live here.
 - So... move somewhere else.
 It's no difference to me.
 - But...
 Wait!
 Please!
 Landlady!